AdrienB-OC/Project-6-Dynamic-Website-using-API-data/README.md

 # Dynamic webpage using JavaScript fetch API

+## How to visualize the webpage

-To visualize the page you will first need the following offline API :
+### 1 - You will first need the following  API :
 ```
 https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR
 ```
-Follow that repository's README's instructions to get the server running.
+### 2 - You then need to follow the API's repository's README's instructions to get the server running.

-You can now open the index.html file in the browser of your choice
+### 3 - You can now open the "index.html" file in the browser of your choice